Last updated on August 17th, 2020 at 11:22 am

 Funded by / Ownership

-The Shreveport Times was owned by Gannett (USA Today Network) until August 2019, when Gatehouse Media purchased and merged with them becoming the largest newspaper chain in the USA.
+The Shreveport Times is owned by Gannett (Gatehouse Media), which publishes USA Today.
+In August 2019, Gatehouse Media purchased and merged with Gannett becoming the largest newspaper chain in the USA.
+After the merger, the companies retained the Gannett name.
 The newspaper is funded through advertising and paid subscriptions.

 Analysis / Bias

-Overall, we rate The Shreveport Times Least Biased based on low biased news reporting and a minimal right leaning bias editorially.
+Overall, we rate The Shreveport Times Least Biased based on low biased news reporting and a minimal right-leaning bias editorially.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 8/14/2019)
+(D. Van Zandt 8/14/2019) Updated (8/17/2020)